Toyota Oil Consumption Defect Lawsuit

 Defective engines put drivers and passengers in immediate danger.
 The 2AZ-FE engines in the plaintiffs' vehicles were predisposed to an extremely high rate of oil consumption.
 This oil consumption defect can cause engine failure in a moving vehicle.

-The affected vehicles have diminished value and heightened safety issues as a result of this glaring defect, yet Toyota has done very little to make the situation right for drivers.
+The affected vehicles have diminished value and heightened safety issues as a result of this glaring defect.

 In August 2011, Toyota issued a technical service bulletin (TSB) about the defect, which read, “Some 2006-2011 model year vehicles equipped with the 2AZ-FE engine may exhibit engine oil consumption.
 The piston assembly has been changed to minimize oil consumption.”